Chibi Vampire: Plot

 Karin Maaka lives with a family of vampires who immigrated to Japan two centuries earlier.
 Unlike the rest of her family, Karin does not feed on blood, she produces it.
 As a result, she is forced to bite others to expel the extra blood, lest she suffer exaggerated nose-bleeds.
 She also exhibits no normal vampire traits, and instead lives her life just as an ordinary teenage girl would.
 She can go outside during the day, attends high school, and follows the sleep pattern of normal humans.
 However, the general peacefulness of her life is disrupted with the arrival of a new transfer student, Kenta Usui.

 Any time she goes near him her blood increases.
 At first she tries to avoid him but they are in the same class and work in the same restaurant.
 Kenta begins to think that there is something fishy about Karin and eventually he learns her secret.
-Karin's older brother Ren tries to erase his memory but Anju, Karin's older sister, stops him from doing so.
+Karin's older brother Ren tries to erase his memory but Anju, Karin's younger sister, stops him from doing so.
 She convinces her parents Henry and Calera to make Kenta their ally, because he can help Karin during the daylight.
 Karin and Kenta become friends, and as they spend more time with one another, fall in love, though they are slow to admit their feelings to one another.

 Yuriya Tachibana, a human-vampire hybrid, moves to the area at the request of her vampire uncle, Glark.
 By chance, Yuriya gets a job at the same restaurant where Karin and Kenta work.
 As hybrids are sterile, Tachibana disapproves of Karin and Kenta's relationship, feeling any children they had would be unhappy like her.
 Despite this, Karin likes Tachibana and considers her a friend.
 On the other hand, Karin's grandmother Elda hates hybrids, as a betrayal danger to vampires.
 Karin rescues Yuriya from her grandmother.
 Karin is unaware that Tachibana is actually there to help her uncle and the Brownlick clan spy on her.
 After another nose bleed leaves Karin comatose for several days, Karin's family ask Kenta to give her some time alone, but the two lovers are unable to stand being apart and eventually reunite and become a couple.
 Shortly after they share their first kiss, Tachibana helps Glark and Bridget Brownlick kidnap Karin and take her the Brownlick estate.
-It is revealed that Karin is a "psyche", a blood-giving vampire that can give life to other vampires and heals the sterility currently plaguing all vampires.
+It is revealed that Karin is a "psyche", a blood-giving vampire that can give life to other vampires and heal the sterility currently plaguing all vampires.
 In doing so, however, vampires have historically been greedy and drain the psyche dry, killing her as a sacrifice.
-The first psyche, Sophia, reveals herself to Kenta but cannot be seen by anyone else while helping Kenta find Karin.
+The first psyche, Sophia, reveals herself to Kenta but cannot be seen by anyone else while helping him find Karin.